project-koku/koku-ci/README.md

 # Koku CI #

-[Tekton pipelines and tasks] for running [koku] integration tests in Konflux.
+[Tekton pipelines and tasks] for running builds and integration tests in Konflux.

-The tasks are run inside [koku-test-container] which contains the programs referenced in each task.
+The integration tests tasks are run inside [koku-test-container] which contains the programs referenced in each task.

 ### Pipelines ###

+#### pipeline-build ####

+It's the main build pipeline for some of the repositories in Konflux.
+The repositories that reference this file are: `koku`, `koku-daily`, `koku-report-emailer`, `nise-populator`

 #### basic_no_iqe ####